boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 An asset owner that has not previously interacted with the key server MUST register.
 Registration proceeds as follows:

 Input:
+- Client input:
     - `user_credentials`, which consists of credentials for use in opening [authenticated sessions](systems-architecture.md#networking).
         - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
         - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
+- Server input: none

 Output:
+- Client output:
+    - A success indicator.
+- Server output:
     - A success indicator.

 1. The client [opens a registration session](systems-architecture.md#opening-a-registration-session) with the key server using credentials `user_credentials`.
 The client receives as output an open secure channel and a user identifier `user_id`.
 1. The client: